mui/material-ui/docs/src/pages/components/box/box.md

 ## The sx prop

-Sometimes, the props on the Box component are not enough for styling the component.
-For solving this, we support the `sx` prop, which allows you to specify any CSS rules you want, in addition to the ones already available on the `Box` component.
-Here is an example of how you may use it:
+Sometimes, the props on the Box component are not enough to style the component.
+To solve this, `Box` supports the `sx` prop.
+This allows you to specify any CSS rules you want, in addition to the ones already available using system props.
+Here is an example of how you can use it:

 ```jsx
 <Box